+Inspiring Learners Trust is totally committed to Safeguarding Children and to a culture of vigilance.
 Inspiring Learners Trust is totally committed to Safeguarding Children and to a culture of vigilance and we expect everyone who works in our school to share this commitment Adults in our school take all welfare concerns seriously and encourage children to talk to us about anything that worries them.
 We will always act in the best interests of the child.